 Denver Community Media policies are manged by the Community Media Access Coordinator.
 These resources below will help members successfully navigate our processes.
 For questions about these guidelines and policies, please contact us here.

-Denver Community Media is non-commercial and aims to empower the public by providing access to media creation and distribution.
+Denver Community Media is non-commercial and aims to empower the public by providing access to media creation tools and distribution channels.
 We are committed to serving Denver and Colorado residents, as well as community-based organizations.
 We believe in inclusivity, diversity and mutual respect.
 Through this access we seek to facilitate a diversity of viewpoints and opinions in a respectful environment that can help foster an engaged and impactful media expression.
 Denver Community Media aims to operate as a place of learning, engagement and creativity.

 To be a part of Denver Community Media’s many services, producers will need to complete a membership registration.

 This registration will ask for basic information such as a current street address.
 When a producer registers for an Orientation/Certification training class, they will need to provide documentation matching the street address provided on the membership registration form.
 Denver Community Media will not retain copies of this address verification information but will keep the address on file in the member database.
 Producers agree to notify Denver Community Media of any change of address and provide verification for this new residence.

 There are many ways a producer can confirm their street address.
-Some of the information that can be used includes:
+Some of the information that can be used include:

 - State-issued driver’s license